Peaceful Parents, Cooperative Kids

 Your Class Fee Includes Everything Here:

-- 8 (for virtual) or 6 (for Oakland) interactive classes.
-These class are live, via video conference, so you can see and hear your facilitator as well as other class participants
+- 8 (for virtual) or 6 (for Oakland & San Francisco) interactive classes.
+The virtual class is live, via Zoom Meetings, so you can see and hear your facilitator as well as other class participants.

-- Access to replays of all classes for 6 months.
+- Access to replays of Virtual classes for 6 months.
 So if you miss a class, you can make it up on your own.
 Or listen again later for a refresher.
+Live classes are not recorded.

 - Weekly handout with summaries, reminders, homework assignments, and exercises.